 Of course, associated with each of these economic benefits are distinct environmental benefits too.
-This is the contribution that the ISO 14000 series makes to the environmental and economic components of sustainable development and the triple bottom line.
+This is the contribution that the ISO 14000 series makes to the environmental and economic components of sustainable development and the is another tool: allows environmental aspects to be taken in account in the design and development of products.